Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 I decided to make a Yoto card “library system” for my kids recently and here’s why:⁣

 I love that Yoto gives kids freedom to pick their own cards, but it can be tricky with younger kids.
-We’ve had a few cards get lost or broken (one little culprit was caught biting them 🙄😅). ⁣
+We’ve had a few cards get lost or broken (one young culprit was caught biting them 🙄😅). ⁣

 I decided to simply print pictures of our cards and put them in a binder for my kids to choose from (see a video here).
 They each have 4 blank MYO cards (i.e. their “library cards”) with their names on them (I connect them with a loop and adhesive tabs).
 When they want a new audiobook they flip through their binder, point out what they want, and I assign it to their MYO “library card” via the Yoto app on my phone. ⁣